gmc-code/PC-microbit-micropython/docs/extra/modules.rst

 | To get a list of built-in modules for the microbit:

-| Open the REPL (3 white vertical dots drop down below simulator)
+| Open the serial terminal in the microbit online editor (3 white vertical dots drop down next to "Show Serial")
 | Type: help('modules')

 The output is: